 These settings determine how user accounts are created and handled.

-The Should users be allowed to create accounts for themselves setting allows visitors to your site the ability to create a user account by using the logon screen.
-The new user is automatically assiged to all default user groups.
+The Allow users to create accounts for themselves setting allows visitors to your site the ability to create a user account by using the logon screen.
+The new user is automatically assigned to all default user groups.
 If the setting is turned off, the only method for creating user accounts is by using the Exponent menu.

 The Use an email address instead of a username setting determines whether the email address is used as user account names.